jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.58 Reciprocal

-Returns the reciprocal (i.e. 1 / z) of values in a raster.
+Returns the reciprocal (i.e. 1 / z) of values in a raster..

 *Parameters*: